 NJ-licensed CPA for Kalshi, Polymarket, and Robinhood event contract traders.
-I handle position classification, return preparation, Form 8275 disclosure, FBAR/FATCA compliance, and NJ-specific optimization.
-Every engagement handled personally by Greg Monaco, CPA.
+Covers position classification, return preparation, Form 8275 disclosure, FBAR/FATCA compliance, and NJ-specific optimization.

 Who This Service Is For

-I work with prediction market traders across all major platforms.
-Whether you made $500 or $500,000, the classification question affects your tax bill.
-You can also use our S-Corp savings calculator and crypto tax estimator alongside this service.
+This service covers prediction market traders across all major platforms.
+Whether the gains are $500 or $500,000, the classification question affects the tax bill.
+You can also use the S-Corp savings calculator and crypto tax estimator alongside this service.

 Kalshi Traders